-Regarding pier No 1, the relocation of the Lamma Island ferry services to the new pier No 1 is to facilitate the Central Reclamation Project Phase 1.
+The relocation of the Lamma Island ferry services to the new Central Pier No 1 is to facilitate the Central Reclamation Project Phase I.

-As a result, some elderly and handicapped passengers may have difficulties in boarding and alighting the ferries, especially when sea conditions are rough.
+As a result, some elderly passengers and those with trolleys may have difficulty in boarding or alighting the ferries, especially when the sea conditions are rough.

 To further improve the boarding facilities and ensure the safety of passengers, a passenger boarding ramp has been installed at the middle part of the pontoon.

 Passengers can board and alight the vessel more easily as the present ramp is more stable than the former one.

 Nevertheless, our company will continue to monitor the condition of the pontoon closely and provide full assistance to passengers by our staff.

 Meanwhile, we hope that passengers can be more tolerant and we welcome any further constructive suggestions by passengers.